GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

 ![Striim Deploy Screen](2_striim_deployment.png)

-3. Once deployed you will get a link to striim instance along with userid and password.
+3. Once deployed you will get a link to Striim instance along with Admin user and password.
    *NOTE: Using Deployment manager page you can get access to same information again if you forgot your credentials.*

 ![Striim Credentials](3_striim_deployment_manager.png)